 When the 2 sides of == don't belong to the same class then the side belonging to the "lowest" class is first converted to an object belonging to the class of the other side (the "highest" class).
 The class (pseudo-)order is character < BString < DNAString.
-When both sides are BString (or DNAString) objects then the comparison is very fast because it only has to call the C standard function memcmp() and no memory allocation or string encoding is required.
+When both sides are XString objects of the same subtype (e.g. both are DNAString objects) then the comparison is very fast because it only has to call the C standard function memcmp() and no memory allocation or string encoding/decoding is required.